 Staff are encouraged to develop professionally and CPD is encouraged.
 PPA time is given back to staff who miss it.
-Staff meetings are held weekly, and are not expected to over-run.
+Weekly staff meetings are held weekly, and are not expected to over-run.
 Individuals are able to air their views and feel supported.

 School has an 'open door' policy.
 Staff are encouraged to talk to the SLT regarding any issues they have in school.
 There is an ethos of openness and support.
-There is a communication policy in place that is reviewed regularly.